Freezing lakes as analogue models of $\Lambda$CDM cosmology and beyond: Flux--Height Ice Growth Model

 The interpretation of this term is far from trivial.
 If one neglects the sign of its energy density it would be naturally associated in cosmology to a static network of domain walls~\cite{VilenkinShellard1994,Jaeckel2021}.
 Domain--wall matter, however, ordinarily carries positive energy density and therefore contributes $+a^{-1}$ to $H^{2}$.
 Our analogue therefore corresponds to a domain--wall--like component but made of exotic negative energy density.

 This correspondence is noteworthy because domain walls are a well-studied form of topological defect in cosmology.
 They arise naturally through the spontaneous breaking of discrete symmetries in scalar-field potentials with multiple degenerate minima, producing two-dimensional surfaces that separate distinct vacuum domains ~\cite{Zeldovich1974Cosmological, Kibble1976Topology, Vilenkin1981Gravitational, Vilenkin1985Cosmic, Battye1999Evolution}.
 The resulting defect network, behaving as a fluid with tension-like stress and $w=-2/3$, redshifts more slowly than matter but (obviously) more rapidly than a cosmological constant.
-Although a dominant domain-wall energy density is excluded by cosmic microwave background observations \cite{Press1989Cosmology, Larsson1997CMB, Sousa2015Domain, Sousa2020Cosmological}, subdominant or transient wall components have been discussed in models of early-universe phase transitions, dark energy, and modified-gravity scenarios \cite{Bucher1999CMB, Avelino2005Domain, Carter2005Dynamics, Sousa2016Dynamics}.
+Although a dominant domain-wall energy density is excluded by cosmic microwave background observations \cite{Press1989Cosmology, Larsson1997CMB, Sousa2015Domain, Sousa2020Cosmological}, recent analyses incorporating Planck 2018 temperature and polarization data together with BICEP/Keck B-mode measurements have further strengthened these constraints and provided updated bounds on the tension of stable domain-wall networks \cite{Caloni2026CMBWalls}.
+Subdominant or transient wall components have nevertheless been discussed in models of early-universe phase transitions, dark energy, and modified-gravity scenarios \cite{Bucher1999CMB, Avelino2005Domain, Carter2005Dynamics, Sousa2016Dynamics}.
 In this context, the appearance of a $w=-2/3$ scaling term in the FH model captures, at an effective-dynamics level, the characteristic behavior of such cosmological defects.

 An alternative but equally suggestive interpretation is that this term is not associated to a single exotic cosmological fluid component, but it is rather the by product of the interaction between cosmological components.
 This idea is not as far fetched as it might seem, given that for example interacting fluid models between dark matter and dark energy have been advanced for resolving the so-called cosmological constant problem (see e.g.~\cite{Barcelo:2006cs, vanderWesthuizen:2023hcl} and references therein).
 Here we shall limit ourself at providing, in Appendix~\ref{app:interacting}, an explicit toy model, reproducing this negative density $a^{-1}$ contribution, arising as an extra effective fluid due to the interaction of dark matter and dark energy.